Two-Step Mixed-Type Multivariate Bayesian Sparse Variable Selection with Shrinkage Priors: The Mt-MBSP Method

 Thanks to the data augmentation scheme with latent vectors $(\mathbf{z}_i, \bm{\omega}_i)$, it is very convenient to derive a simple Gibbs sampler to implement our method.
 In particular, if the TPBN prior \citep{ArmaganClydeDunson2011} is used for \eqref{Mt-MBSP}-\eqref{global_local_prior}, then all conditional distributions under \eqref{Mt-MBSP} have a closed form.
 The TPBN prior can be reparameterized as

 and includes the popular horseshoe prior \citep{CarvahoPolsonScott2010} when $u=a=0.5$.
 For concreteness, we discuss the Gibbs sampler with TPBN priors \eqref{TPBN} for the local scale parameters.
 However, it is straightforward to derive the Gibbs sampler for the other polynomial-tailed priors listed in Table \ref{table:priors} by similarly reparameterizing them as in \eqref{TPBN}.
-Our theoretical results in Sections \ref{theory} and \ref{computation} are also derived under general polynomial-tailed densities of the form \eqref{global_local_prior}.
+Our theoretical results in Sections \ref{theory} and \ref{computation} are also derived under the general class of polynomial-tailed densities \eqref{global_local_prior}.

 We first consider the Gibbs sampling algorithm for our model with all $p$ predictors.
 We refer to this as the \textit{one-step} Gibbs sampler.
 In Section \ref{computation}, we will introduce and theoretically analyze a \textit{two-step} algorithm suitable for large $p$.
 The Gibbs sampler for the one-step Mt-MBSP model with the TPBN hyperprior \eqref{TPBN} is given in Appendix \ref{S1:Gibbs}.
-All of the conditional distributions in our Gibbs sampler are available in closed form, thus obviating the need to use approximations for the residual errors \citep{WagnerTuchler2010} or transformations of the responses \citep{BradleyBA2022}.
-This is because of the latent formulation \eqref{pbeta3}, where $\mathbf{z}_i$ conditioned on the other variables follows a linear mixed effects model with Gaussian random effects.
-Since we use a conditionally conjugate Gaussian scale mixture prior \eqref{Mt-MBSP}-\eqref{global_local_prior} for $\mathbf{B}$ and an inverse-Wishart prior \eqref{IWpriorSigma} for $\bm{\Sigma}$, the associated conditional distributions have analytical forms under \eqref{pbeta3}.
-By \eqref{p4}, the conditional distributions of the latent variables $\omega_{ik}, k = 1, \ldots, q$, also have closed forms.
+All of the conditional distributions in our Gibbs sampler are available in closed form, obviating the need to use approximations for the residual errors \citep{WagnerTuchler2010} or transformations of the responses \citep{BradleyBA2022}.